 This indicator examines trends over time in four key characteristics of heat waves in the United States:

 - Frequency: the number of heat waves that occur every year.

 - Duration: the length of each individual heat wave, in days.

 - Season length: the number of days between the first heat wave of the year and the last.

 - Intensity: how hot it is during the heat wave.

 Heat waves can be defined in many different ways.
 For consistency across the country, Figures 1 and 2 define a heat wave as a period of two or more consecutive days when the daily minimum apparent temperature (the actual temperature adjusted for humidity) in a particular city exceeds the 85th percentile of historical July and August temperatures (1981–2010) for that city.
-This definition is useful for several reasons:
+EPA chose this definition for several reasons:

 - The most serious health impacts of a heat wave are often associated with high temperatures at night, which is usually the daily minimum.5 The human body needs to cool off at night, especially after a hot day.
 If the air stays too warm at night, the body faces extra strain as the heart pumps harder to try to regulate body temperature.

 - Adjusting for humidity is important because when humidity is high, water does not evaporate as easily, so it is harder for the human body to cool off by sweating.
 That is why health warnings about extreme heat are often based on the “heat index,” which combines temperature and humidity.

 - The 85th percentile of July and August temperatures equates to the nine hottest days during the hottest two months of the year.
 A temperature that is typically only recorded nine times during the hottest part of the year is rare enough that most people would consider it to be unusually hot.